 Predictive analysis is a new and smart analysis algorithmic approach to find out about learning patterns.
 This learning analytics will warn teachers about some issues and students about their deadlines.

-This technology is even considerate of students’ needs and new study patterns can also be introduced based on what the students really understand.
+This technology is even considerate of students’ needs and new study patterns can also be introduced based on what the students understand.

 2) Educational Apps

 There is an app for almost everything.
 The education sector is also not deprived of this bliss.
-There are mobile apps to keep a track of all the homework, assignments or projects, there are apps that help in homework, and even apps that help to find research papers.
+There are mobile apps to keep a track of all the homework, assignments or projects, there are apps that help with homework, and even apps that help to find research papers.

 Most famous educational apps are the ones that explain important study concepts with the help of animations.
 These apps offer videos, audio, demonstrations, and examples to explain the principles in the best way possible.

 There are also learning games and chatbots that make studying interesting and fun for the students.
-These apps are best for children who are home-schooled for all or most of their academic life.
+These apps are best for children who are homeschooled for all or most of their academic life.